 This is a gem from Dominique’s single parcel ‘La Jouline’ widely considered the Grand Cru vineyard of Bue.
 This is one of those bottles that only now is becoming available in quantities large enough to email.
 It’s crafted from 60-year old vines and given an extra year in bottle, adding incredible layers and complexity in the process.
 Tiny yields followed by partial barrel fermentation creates a wine with complex aromatics, explosive flavors, and a mineral-laced finish that makes it both incredible at the table with rich cuisine or a great candidate for short term aging.

 Simply stunning.
 An incredible effort in arguably the greatest Sancerre vintage since 1947, Dominique’s single vineyard ‘Les Deserts’ is considered the Grand Cru vineyard of Bue.
 It’s a dead ringer for Premier Cru Chablis; it’s that complex.
 How when it’s Sauvignon Blanc?
 Well, the vines of Les Deserts are rooted in Kimmeridgian rock, the same soil you find in the best vineyards of Chablis.
 It’s full-bodied with a chalky minerality and a beautiful, vibrant intensity.
 This will forever change the way you view Sancerre.
 It really is that good.

-We are super lucky to get a small shot at this one which is usually nearly an exclusive for the AltaMarea group and yields were way down in the Loire in the 2021 vintage.
-The Sancerre “Le Mont” from Maison Foucher Lebrun is zipped up and juicy yet offers up complex aromas of gooseberry, citrus, fresh-cut grass, with a tropical zest.
+We are super lucky to get a small shot at this one which is usually nearly an exclusive for the AltaMarea group.
+The newly released 2022 Sancerre “Le Mont” from Maison Foucher Lebrun is zipped up and juicy yet offers up complex aromas of gooseberry, citrus, fresh-cut grass, with a tropical zest.
 On the palate, the wine is very clean and crisp, full-bodied and laser focused, with a good core and a long, tasty finish that offers a dash of minerality and salinity.